-lcon Description & The Add icon adds new data set definitions for matching profile.
-2 The Edit icon lets you edit the selected data set definition.
-The View Uniqueness Results icon displays the uniqueness result of the selected data set definition.
-For more information about uniqueness results, see Section 1.4.10, "Uniqueness Results View," on page 26.
-You can also click Run Uniqueness Test button to view the uniqueness result of a selected data set definition. (₹) The Uniqueness Test icon lets you test the matching key with the selected data set definition to make sure it is suitable for use in match testing.
-For more information about uniqueness testing, see Section 3.10.1, "Evaluating a Data Set for Unique Values," on page 67.
+Icon Description & The Add icon adds new data set definitions for matching profile.
+2 The Edit icon lets you edit the selected data set definition. i ā The View Uniqueness Results icon displays the uniqueness result of the selected data set definition.
+For more information about uniqueness results, see Section 1.2.10, "Uniqueness Results View," on page 24.
+You can also click Run Uniqueness Test button to view the uniqueness result of a selected data set definition. (♥ - The Uniqueness Test icon lets you test the matching key with the selected data set definition to make sure it is suitable for use in match testing.
+For more information about uniqueness testing, see Section 3.10.1, "Evaluating a Data Set for Unique Values," on page 66.
 0 The Analyze icon starts the matching value analysis between two data sets.
-For more information about using the Matching Profile editor, see Section 3.10, "Comparing Data," on page 67.
+For more information about using the Matching Profile editor, see Section 3.10, "Comparing Data," on page 66.

-lcon Description

-The Delete icon removes the selected data set definition from the selected matching profile.
+Icon Description × The Delete icon removes the selected data set definition from the selected matching profile.

-For more information on matching attributes between two data sets, see Section 3.10.2, "Matching Values between Data Sets," on page 69.
+For more information on matching attributes between two data sets, see Section 3.10.2, "Matching Values between Data Sets," on page 68.

-1.4.10 Uniqueness Results View
+1.2.10 Uniqueness Results View